rash/bot-detection/README.md

  - Hard for legitimate visitors to accidentially trigger
  - Protects against basic bots

 ### Cons

  - More advanced bots support cookies, allowing them to get around this detection vector

+# JavaScript Support
+Javascript is a programming language that the majority of web browsers support.
+Most bots do not run JavaScript, as the resource cost of doing so would limit the amount of content that they can scrape.

+### Pros

+ - Protects against the vast majority of bots

+### Cons

+ - Tools such as [Selenium](https://www.selenium.dev) and [Puppeteer](https://pptr.dev) run JavaScript, allowing some bots to get around this detection vector.
+ - Privacy conscious individuals may have JavaScript disabled